cloud36/causalcuriosity/bias_correction_paid_search.md

 ![endo](https://i.imgur.com/6TvRq0P.png)

-If we fit an OLS regression (Y = Beta0 + X Beta1 + error) using data generated from the causal diagram above, we would have a biased estimated of beta1.
-This is because X and the error term are correlated as the Z variable influences both.
+If we fit an OLS regression (Y = Beta_0 + X Beta_1 + error) using data generated from the causal diagram above, we would have a biased estimate of Beta_1.
+This is because X and the error term are correlated as the Z variable influences X and the impact on Y is absorbed by the error term.

 Rewriting the equations: